 So the conception for the Bhaktivedānta Institute came in 1974, just one day before Janmastami. Śrīla Prabhupāda said that this academic wing will be to enhance the prestige of ISKCON and he intended it so the people will understand that devotional service is not just sentiment, but that devotees are also very intelligent.
 He often used to say, “Religion without philosophy is fanaticism and philosophy without religion is mental speculation.”

 In the beginning, Śrīla Prabhupāda wanted to have this Institute in Vṛndāvana.
 Bon Maharaja’s Institute was just opposite to the Krishna Balarama Mandir and it was not doing well.
 Prabhupāda made an appointment with Bon Maharaja to request him to give us his Institute.
 The following day Prabhupāda took us to Bon Maharaja: myself, Jagadish Prabhu who was then Secretary to Prabhupāda and Brahamananda Maharaja.
-At Śrīla Prabhupāda’s request I brought along a saffron bound copy of my Ph.D. thesis that was dedicated to him and also the also the book called ‘The Scientific Basis of Krishna Consciousness’.
+At Śrīla Prabhupāda’s request I brought along a saffron bound copy of my Ph.D. thesis that was dedicated to him and also the book called ‘The Scientific Basis of Krishna Consciousness’.
 Prabhupāda introduced me to Bon Maharaja: “He is my disciple, scientist.”
 Prabhupāda was very proud to introduce me to Bon Maharaja and Bon Maharaja was also very pleased.
 Prabhupāda then said that we must present this Krishna consciousness movement cooperatively amongst the intellectuals, scholars, and scientists.
 Bon Maharaja was quite enthusiastic and Śrīla Prabhupāda said that he must hand over the Institute land to us.
 Bon Maharaja liked the idea but he wanted to think more about it.
 The following day, however, he left for Delhi to celebrate Janmastami there and for a long time we didn’t hear anything from him.

 The Atlanta Conversations